Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 The challenge was great since it was realistic and had multiple problems to overcome in order to retrieve the flag.
 It really gives a taste of what cybersecurity in reality is; Problem solving in small pieces, learning new things & most importantly not giving up.

-It was a tough challenge even to the more advanced cyber wizards, but in the end it was very enjoyable challenge.
+It was a tough challenge even to the more advanced cyber wizards, but in the end it was very enjoyable.

 The challenge taught me a whole lot of new things in its versatile nature.